coconath0/pet-adoption-system/README.md

 This Pet Adoption System is a simple REST API built with pure JavaScript (Node.js) that serves as a foundational learning project prior to using Express and MongoDB.
 The application allows users to perform CRUD operations on pet data, making it a great starting point for understanding RESTful services.

+**NOTE:** Pet REST server not uploaded because of Professor's ownership.

 ## Features

 - **RESTful API**: Provides endpoints for creating, reading, updating, and deleting pet information.